Career & Finances | Critical Concepts

 Clustering care is when tasks such as checking vital signs, toileting, medication administration, and turning a patient are all completed simultaneously rather than individually and at different times.
 Its origin stems from a lengthy history of patients not being able to receive quality sleep due to constant disruptions related to their care throughout the night.

-This form of care is commonly found in not only hospital facilities, but also assisted and independent living facilities as well!
+This form of care is commonly found in hospital facilities as well as assisted and independent living facilities.

-Of course, there are instances where cluster care nursing is not applicable (i.e. specific oversight or medication instructions), however, for the most part, it is a proven method in increasing productivity and time-efficiency as well as promoting positive patient outcomes and experiences.
+There are instances where cluster care nursing is not applicable (i.e. specific oversight or medication instructions).
+But for the most part, it is a proven method in increasing productivity and time-efficiency as well as promoting positive patient outcomes and experiences.

 patient resting

-What Are the Benefits of Cluster Care Nursing for Patients?
+What Are the Benefits of Cluster Care Nursing?

 • Uninterrupted sleep

-The benefits of clustering care can vary depending on the patient, however, there is one factor that remains relatively consistent: sufficient rest.
+The benefits of clustering care can vary depending on the patient, however, one factor remains relatively consistent: sufficient rest.

-In a Clinics in Geriatric Medicine review, it was reported that most nighttime interruptions among older patients were a result of phlebotomy, medication administration, and vital signs being taken all at separate times throughout the night shift.
+A Clinics in Geriatric Medicine review found that most nighttime interruptions among older patients were a result of phlebotomy, medication administration, and vital signs being taken at separate times throughout the night shift.

 Sleep disturbances can become detrimental to patients of any age, so the idea of clustering care protocols is not only time-effective but allows for longer periods of sleep for patients.